parth2503/nand2tetris/README.md

 # nand2tetris
-Compilation of codes used to build the Hack Computer
+Compilation of codes that are being used to build the Hack Computer